 Others: This segment comprises acquired hearing loss, stroke, brain disorders, sickle cell disease, heart diseases, multiple sclerosis, Alzheimer's disease, Wiskott-Aldrich syndrome, etc.

 Europe: The presence of initiatives implemented by the European Union and various organizations would augment the demand for cord blood banking.
-Furthermore, uniform regulations implemented by the European government about the support of voluntary and free donations, procedures to standardize the testing of donated tissues and cells, and procedures to ensure document safety and traceability would support the regional market growth over the study period.
+Furthermore, uniform regulations implemented by the European government about the support of voluntary and free donations, procedures to standardize the testing of donated tissues and cells, and procedures to ensure document safety and traceability would support the regional stem cell banking market growth over the study period.

 Asia-Pacific: This region is anticipated to register comparatively higher CAGR over the assessment period attributed to rapidly developing medical infrastructure, growing older population along with as surge in prevalence of chronic diseases, and rising per capita healthcare expenditure in India, China, and Japan.